ugurcanlacin/backendstory/spring-security-authentication-scenario-5/README.md

 **Method 2:** Run mvn `spring-boot:run` in your terminal.

+### Why are all classes in one file?
+I think it is easier to follow the flow when all of the classes are in the same file.
+It is just educational purpose, not a best practice to do.

 ### Endpoints:
 There are two endpoints available in this project.
 One for fetching authentication token and one for accessing protected endpoint.

-You will need to use the following cURL to fetch the authentication token.
+**Step 1:** You will need to use the following cURL to fetch the authentication token.
 ```console
 curl --location --request POST 'http://localhost:8080/login' \
 --header 'Content-Type: application/json' \